niamhbrockbank/niamhbrockbank/README.md

 - 👋 Hi, I’m @niamhbrockbank
-- 👀 I’m interested in data science.
+- 👀 I’m interested in maps, statistics, environmental science, and data science.
-- 🌱 I’m currently learning the basics of machine learning and improving my syntax in Python.
+- 🌱 I’m currently learning the basics!
+I have experience in Python and C but I'm figuring out how to develop this and put it to good use!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/niamh-brockbank/

 <!---
 niamhbrockbank/niamhbrockbank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.